SageLLM/Sage-Thoughts/README.md

 You can serve the app for development with `flask --debug --app serve_flask run`

 ## Running flask server
-You can serve the app with `gunicorn -b 0.0.0.0:8000 serve_flask:app` (not available on Windows)
+You can serve the app by activating the venv, then `gunicorn -b 0.0.0.0:8000 serve_flask:app` (not available on Windows)

+## Running flask server with pm2
+`pm2 -i 1 --name=sagestaging start "source .venv/bin/activate && gunicorn -b 127.0.0.1:8000 serve_flask:app"`

 ## Experiments
 Currently, using GPT-4, I found that it can remember its name and other characteristics.
 It also carries on the conversation quite well without a context window (although I might add it soon).
 I will update this section as I keep playing with it.